Ultimate Disney World Guide To Packing For The Parks

 During the summer months, it is beneficial to wear a hat/visor to help keep the sun off of your face, as it incredibly strong.
 Even on days when we apply sunscreen multiple times, we go home with red faces.

 Tip: Wrap your water bottles in a beach towel so that your other items do not get wet.
-Plus, you get a beach towel should you need to sit down and wait on a parade or dry off after a water ride.
+Plus, you have a beach towel should you need to sit down and wait on a parade or dry off after a water ride.

 After walking numerous miles on pavement all day, someone is going to have an ache or two.